-3. Good design
+STEP 3.
+Good design

 If you want to make a good impression, [Tweet “pay attention to the design of your banner ad.”]
 Keep it simple, don’t overcrowd it with a lot of information.
-You don’t need to have your business address, phone number and detailed description of what you do.
+You don’t need to have your business address, phone number and a detailed description of what you do.